nguyengiabach1201/fortran-tutorial/tutorial/basic-syntax.md

 end function [name]
 ```

-To use a function, you can
+To use a function, you can see more in [this example](/examples/cube-volume.f)

 <br/>